Frequently Asked Questions

 In addition to the core curriculum, Hotel School students are required to take the following hotel elective courses to complete the degree requirement:

 In lieu of HADM 4320 Contemporary Healthy Foods, students may also take NS1150 Nutrition, Health and Society.
+This requirement is only required for Culinary track students, not Baking & Pastry track students.

 How will I be charged Cornell tuition for the time I am at the CIA?